AlexMasina/Unsupervised-Learning-Project/README.md

 - Merging user rating data with anime metadata.

 ### 3. Model Selection & Training:
-- Collaborative filtering using Singular Value Decomposition (SVD) from  library.
+- linear regression, Logistic Regression with 1 TF-IDF and genre feature 2.
+XGBoost with additional features.
-- Cross-validation to evaluate model performance using Root Mean Square Error (RMSE).
+- evaluate model performance using Root Mean Square Error (RMSE).

 ### 4. Prediction & Submission:
 - Using the trained model to predict ratings for user-anime pairs in the test dataset.